What to choose: SCP client for Mac or alternative?

 In addition, when comparing an SFTP client to an SCP client Mac users agree that the SFTP client has additional capabilities such as deleting files remotely, resuming interrupted transfers, etc. Moreover, SFTP is more platform-independent than SCP.
 SFTP servers are available on several platforms, while SCP mainly uses Unix platforms.

 When comparing speeds, SFTP is slower than SCP protocol as it requires waiting for encryption and acknowledgment of packets.
-SFTP provides support for files larger than 4GB, unfortunately, SCP transfers files of small size. does not.
+SFTP provides support for files larger than 4GB, unfortunately, SCP transfers files of small size.
 SFTP provides the ability to cancel a file transfer without ending the session, whereas with SCP, the session must be canceled to cancel the transfer.
 In addition, transfer resumption is supported using SFTP, while SCP does not.

 Secure Copy Protocol and File Transfer Protocol offer simple command-line methods for transferring files between computers, but the similarities end there.
 SCP is better designed for one-time transmission between two computers on the same network, although it can also be used remotely over the Internet.
 Conversely, FTP is used not only to transfer data to a remote server but also to manage that data.